-Written updates on the progress of the asset realisation exercise were provided by the management to the board on a weekly basis for the first six weeks of the reporting period, on a fortnightly basis to the end of October 2012 and on an ad hoc basis thereafter.
+Written updates on the progress of the asset realisation exercise were provided by the management to the board on an ad hoc basis for the year to 31 March 2014.
 The board considers that the written updates provided by the management team during the financial period were relevant, sufficient and timely to satisfy its purpose.
-In addition, written updates were provided to the principal accounting officer of BIS at the end of April, May and August with ad hoc updates provided as appropriate thereafter.